aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 $ gcloud container clusters get-credentials <CLUSTER_NAME> --zone asia-southeast1-c --project <GCP_PROJECT_ID>
 ```

-After obtaining the credentials and configuration for the GKE cluster,
+After obtaining the credentials and configurations for the GKE cluster,
 you can start to interact with the main MLOps platforms tool that you
 will be leveraging on for a development workspace, data preparation as
 well as model training.